dovecot/documentation/source/configuration_manual/acl.rst

 Master users
 ============

 Master users have their own ACLs.
-They're not the the mailbox owners, so by default they have no permissions to any of the mailboxes.
+They're not the mailbox owners, so by default they have no permissions to any of the mailboxes.
 See :ref:`ACLs at Master users <authentication-master_users_acls>` for more information.